sbglasius/geb/README.md

 The annotation `ContainerGebConfiguration` exists to customize the connection the container will use to access the application under test.
 The annotation is not required and `ContainerGebSpec` will use the default values in this annotation if it's not present.

 #### Recording
-By default, all failed tests will generate a video recording of the test execution.
-These recordings are saved to a `recordings` directory under the project's `build` directory.

-The following system properties can be change to configure the recording behavior:
+By default, no test recording will be performed.
+Here are the system properties available to change the recording behavior:

 * `grails.geb.recording.mode`
   * purpose: which tests to record
   * possible values: `SKIP`, `RECORD_ALL`, or `RECORD_FAILING`
-  * defaults to `RECORD_FAILING`
+  * defaults to `SKIP`

 * `grails.geb.recording.directory`